Coronavirus Lockdown Sends Migrant Workers On A Long And Risky Trip Home

 Many of India's migrant workers — who are believed to number at least 120 million, possibly more — are now trying to walk to their home villages, hundreds or thousands of miles away from the urban areas they'd migrated to for work.
 Dozens have been killed in road accidents en route.

-All non-essential travel is banned under the nationwide lockdown.
-Buses and trains have been halted, and airports shut down.
+All nonessential travel is banned under the nationwide lockdown.
+Buses and trains have been halted and airports shut down.
 "Scores of people who were trying to get back to their villages got stranded along the way because public transport was suddenly stopped," Bhardwaj says.

-On a highway outside of Delhi, a family walks with their 10-month-old child.
+On a highway outside Delhi, a family walks with their 10-month-old child.
 "If we stay here, what will we eat?" a woman asks a TV reporter.

-Last week, India's finance minister, Nirmala Sitharaman, announced more than $22 billion dollars in coronavirus relief money.
+Last week, India's finance minister, Nirmala Sitharaman, announced more than $22 billion in coronavirus relief money.
 The government's top priority, Sitharaman told reporters, is "to reach food to the poorest of the poor, to reach money in the hands of those who need it immediately."

 But many economists say that's not enough.